SeanHub/HackManchester/readme.md

-#Project Template
+#Hack Manchester

-Project template including a node server, file watcher, bower dependency injector and karma test runner.
+Hack Manchester 2014 project including a node server, file watcher, bower dependency injector and karma test runner.

 - Install NodeJS then run the following in a terminal
 >``